 - Coordinate with the GLF team for active social media engagement

-- Create one story every two months about the progress made in the project.
+- Create stories on the progress made in the project.

 - Meet with, and update on a regularly basis, the GLF team and the assigned mentor about the project’s progress